 The Company has an indefinite lived intangible asset consisting of the Dogfish Head Brand Name (the "brand intangible asset").
-As of December 26, 2020, the carrying value of the brand intangible asset was \$98.5 million.
-Management estimates the fair value of the brand intangible asset annually on its elected assessment date which is the last day of the Company's August fiscal month, using the relief-from-royalty method, which is a specific discounted cash flow method.
+As of December 25, 2021, the carrying value of the brand intangible asset was \$98.5 million.
+Management estimates the fair value of the brand intangible asset annually on its elected assessment date which is the last day of the Company's August fiscal month, or more often if impairment indicators are present, using the relief-from-royalty method, which is a discounted cash flow method.
 The results of the impairment test indicated the estimated fair value of the brand intangible asset was in excess of the carrying value, and accordingly, no impairment existed.
-The determination of fair value requires management to make significant estimates and assumptions related to forecasts of future revenues, including growth rates for a 10-year time period, royalty rates, discount rates and the overall methodologies used to estimate the net present value of the brand intangible asset.
+The determination of fair value requires management to make significant estimates and assumptions related to forecasted revenues, including growth rates, royalty rate, and discount rate used to estimate the fair value of the brand name intangible asset.

 We identified the valuation of the brand intangible asset as a critical audit matter because of the significant judgments and assumptions management makes in estimating the fair value of the brand intangible asset.
-This required a high degree of auditor judgment and an increased extent of effort, including the need to involve our fair value specialists, when performing audit procedures to evaluate the reasonableness of management's forecasts of future revenue, and the selection of the royalty rate, discount rate, and the overall valuation methodologies utilized.
+This required a high degree of auditor judgment and an increased extent of effort, including the need to involve our fair value specialists, when performing audit procedures to evaluate the reasonableness of management's forecasted revenues, royalty rate and discount rate.